United-Codes/cloudofficeprint-javascript/README.md

 After setting up an npm-project (`npm init` in your terminal), you can install the Cloud Office Print Java-/TypeScript package by typing in your terminal:
 `npm install cloudofficeprint`

+The JavaScript/TypeScript SDK can also be used in a web browser by importing the file `bundle.js` from the browser-folder in your HTML file (see browser.html in the browser-folder for an example).
+The SDK is then available in the browser console as `cop`.

 # Usage
 1. Create a template (docx, xlsx, pptx, HTML, md, txt, csv), for the possible tags, click [here](http://www.cloudofficeprint.com/docs/#templates).
 2. Create the input data with this Java-/TypeScript SDK